ssilvacris/Finance-Projects/README.md

 ## Python and Ipywidgets to visualize future value with different tax rate
 How to use Ipywidgets to visualize future value with different tax rates.
 You can see my article [here](https://bit.ly/352l9mc).

+## Visualizing Tech Stocks
+The Visualizing Tech Stocks is a project from Codecademy site.
+In this project the top 5 highest valued technology stocks were analyzed and visualized , as of the end of the first half of 2019: Microsoft (NASDAQ:MSFT), Amazon (NASDAQ:AMZN), Apple (NASDAQ:AAPL), Alphabet (NASDAQ:GOOG), and Facebook (NASDAQ:FB).